Equinox (1986 film): Critical response

 In his 2003 book A Century of Canadian Cinema, Gerald Pratley called the film a triumph of cinematography over script.
 For the Montreal Gazette, Bruce Bailey dismissed the film as "something of a cross between a Beachcombers episode and something from Walt Disney's Adventureland", concluding that it "has more depth than something made for TV.
 But only barely."

 José Arroyo of Cinema Canada reviewed the film more positively, writing that "the film works best as a psychological drama with Guillaume's journey of self-discovery as a focus...Lamothe's experience as a documentary filmmaker here serves him very well."
 He concluded that "Equinoxe could have used a tighter structure.
 But it is very well acted and beautifully shot.
 I find the image of a leonine Godin, paddling a canoe through marshes to come to a rendez-vous with his past, unforgettable.
 A film that has this much going for it deserves to be seen by more people."

 Awards

 The film received two Genie Award nominations at the 8th Genie Awards in 1987, for Best Cinematography (Guy Dufaux) and Best Original Song (Gilles Vigneault for "Les îles de l'enfance").
+Vigneault's song initially lost to Danielle Messia's song "De la main gauche", from the film Anne Trister, which later had its award rescinded when it was discovered that the song was not original to the film, but in fact had previously appeared on one of Messia's own albums five years earlier, with Vigneault's song later named the new winner of the award.